 - \circ Be a positive role model and carry a patient load. - Concentrate on ensuring all triage categories 2's and 3's are seen within target times.
-Actively allocate patients to team members rather than waiting for them to pick patients up voluntarily. - Ensure all inpatient beds are booked << 3 hours after patient arrival. - Ensure Obs patients are reassessed and discharged in a timely fashion. - Ensure all doctors on their team are carrying an adequate patient load. - Provide advice and troubleshoot admission decision difficulties. - Strive to ensure all junior doctors approach them within 30 minutes of picking patients up. - Respond immediately to any codes that come in and manage your teams resources efficiently by de-escalating your team members ASAP. - Make sure your team get their breaks especially on Night shift.
+Actively allocate patients to team members rather than waiting for them to pick patients up voluntarily. - Ensure all inpatient beds are booked << 3 hours after patient arrival. - Ensure Obs patients are reassessed and discharged in a timely fashion. - Provide advice and troubleshoot admission decision difficulties. - Strive to ensure all junior doctors approach them within 30 minutes of picking patients up. - Respond immediately to any codes that come in and manage your teams resources efficiently by de-escalating your team members ASAP. - Make sure your team get their breaks especially on Night shift.